Locals’ favorite summertime dining destinations

 The Kiln

 This taproom is born of inspiration between a group of family and friends with roots in the Valley’s ag and hop industries.
-Relax by the indoor/outdoor fireplace on the covered patio or enjoy the half-acre yard and unique “beer berm.”
+Relax by the indoor/outdoor fireplace on the large, covered patio or enjoy the half-acre enclosed yard and signature “beer berm.”
+Keep an eye on social channels for live music and more.

 McGuire’s Irish Pub

-What to Try: Order one of the made-from-scratch specials offered daily, along with homemade clam chowder or 10-ounce prime rib on Fridays.
-Don’t skip the authentic, homemade Irish soda bread, available by the slice, basket or loaf to take home and the authentic Reuben sandwich.
+What to Try: Order one of the made-from-scratch specials offered daily, along with homemade clam chowder or 10 -ounce prime rib on Fridays.
+Don’t skip the authentic, homemade Irish soda bread, available by the slice, basket or loaf to take home.
+Don’t miss breakfast on the weekends!

 The Outskirts Brewing Co.

 This is Yakima’s newest addition to the Hop Country Craft Beer Trail.
-They feature a full-service restaurant inside and a smaller menu for dining on the expansive patio overlooking a large green space, outdoor stage and creek.
+They feature a full-service restaurant inside as well as an expansive patio overlooking a large green space and outdoor stage along-side the tree-lined creek.
+This is the place to find an extensive lineup of fantastic live music all summer long, including the ticketed summer concert series on Thursdays.
+Check their social channels and website for upcoming artists and dates.

 DINING WITH A VIEW